Bakassi conflict: Main phase (2006–2013)

-Aftermath and low-level insurgency
+Sporadic clashes (2013–2018)

 After the agreement, many residents had problems with establishing the recognition of their nationalities in both countries.
 A lack of identification documents made some Nigerians at risk of becoming stateless, after the ceding of Bakassi.
 Since the ceding of Bakassi the Cameroonians have been brutalising and harassing the local Nigerians.
 According to the academic Agbor Beckly the Cameroonian police want them to leave.
 Due to the discrimination of the Cameroonians against the locals, most of them were afraid and were in risk to becoming stateless, and many of them decided to not register their children as Cameroonians.
 On 15 August 2013 the Cameroon government gained full sovereignty over Bakassi and the residents had to pay their first taxes after a 5-year tax-free transition.
-While militant activity in Bakassi gradually subsided, the cause of the conflict remains unresolved.
-Since September 2008 more than a third of the local Nigerian population has fled to Nigeria.
+While militant activity in Bakassi gradually subsided, the cause of the conflict remained unresolved.
+Between September 2008 and 2019, more than a third of the local Nigerian population has fled to Nigeria.
 On 13 February 2015, militants killed a policeman and kidnapped another.
 In 2017 a diplomatic crisis erupted when it was reported that Cameroonian soldiers had killed 97 Nigerian citizens in Bakassi.
 This report turned out to be false, and Cameroon subsequently dismissed two village chiefs whom it found responsible for spreading the false news.

+Most remaining separatists, including the Bakassi Freedom Fighters (BFF) under "Commander Ebi Dari", ultimately joined the Nigerian amnesty program and put down their weapons.
+A small number of Bakassi militants kept fighting.
+Dissatisfaction with Cameroonian governance remained high in Bakassi, however, especially among former activists.

+Pro-Biafra insurgency

+Lead-up (2018–2021)

 By 2018, a major rebellion had broken out in the Cameroon's Anglophone territories which included Bakassi.
+Some former Bakassi separatists voiced support for this uprising; BFF commander "Ebi Dari" later stated that he had made contact with Ambazonian rebels in hopes of securing Bakassi's freedom within an independent Ambazonia.

 In May 2019 it was reported that Cameroon police had destroyed the fishing community of Abana, killing at least 40 people.
 The authorities denied that police personnel had been involved, and blamed a local militia.
 According to the state government, Cameroonian soldiers subsequently moved into Abana and arrested 15 people suspected of having participated in the killings.